 The following information will clarify the procedure of obtaining a student VISA and other required documents when going abroad.
-Visa requirements can be different from consulate to consulate; therefore it is necessary to read further information which will help you to obtain the required documents.
-Please, check the closest spanish embassy or cconsulate to your home address.
+Visa requirements can be different from the consulate to the consulate; therefore it is necessary to read further information which will help you to obtain the required documents.
+Please, check the closest Spanish embassy or consulate to your home address.

 When do you need to apply for a VISA?

-If you are an EU citizen you do not need a student visa.
+If you are not an EU citizen you do not need a student visa.
 If you are:

-- Unpaid internship/volunteer: Some countries may not have the need to apply for a tourist visa to enter into Spain so entering into Spain without a VISA may be possible.
-But, as you are coming as student, you should always apply for a student visa and this is our reccommendation.
-Please, check in your consulate, countries suc as The USA do not need to apply for volunteer work but this is an exception.
+- Unpaid internship/volunteer: Some countries may not have the need to apply for a tourist visa to enter Spain so entering into Spain without a VISA may be possible.
+But, as you are coming as a student, you should always apply for a student visa and this is our recommendation.
+Please, check-in with your consulate, countries such as The USA do not need to apply for volunteer work but this is an exception.

 - List of countries that DO NOT need a VISA for unpaid internship/volunteer: ANDORRA | ANTIGUA AND BARBUDA | ARGENTINA | AUSTRALI | BAHAMAS | BARBADOS | BRASIL | BRUNEI | COLOMBIA | DARUSSALAM | CANADA | CHILE | SOUTH KOREA | COSTA RICA | EL SALVADOR | USA | GUATEMALA | HONDURAS | ISRAEL | JAPAN | MALAYSIA | MAURICE | MEXICO | MONACO | NICARAGUA | NEW ZEALAND | PANAMA | PARAGUAY | SAINT CHRISTOPHER AND NEVIS | SAN MARINO | VATICAN CITY | SEYCHELLES | SINGAPORE | URUGUAY | VENEZUELA | Región Administrativa Especial de HONG-KONG (República Popular de China) | Región Administrativa Especial de MACAO (República Popular de China)